Welcome to Seattle’s new Waterfront Park!

 Overlook Walk features:

-- Indigenous art stamped into the concrete.
+- Indigenous art thoughtfully stamped into the concrete, reflecting the region’s cultural heritage.

 - Café with covered pavilion seating.